Commonwealth Consolidated Acts(1) In this Act, unless the contrary intention appears:

 "Board of the ACC" means the Board of the Australian Crime Commission established under section 7B of the Australian Crime Commission Act 2002 .

-(e) an office declared by the regulations to be an office of chief executive officer of a court or tribunal for the purposes of this Act;
+(f) in relation to a court or tribunal declared by the regulations--the office declared by those regulations to be the office of the chief executive officer of the court or tribunal for the purposes of this Act; or

 "Commonwealth-controlled company" means an incorporated company in which the Commonwealth has an interest that enables the Commonwealth: